conradakunga/Blog/_posts/2025-07-03-writing-debugger-friendly-objects-in-c-net.md

 ![DebugView](../images/2025/07/DebugView.png)

-This is much **easier to visualize** without having to expend each object looking for one in particular.
+This is much **easier to visualize** without having to expand each object looking for one in particular.

+The `DebuggerDisplay` attribute also works with [records](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) and [structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct).

 ### TLDR

-**The `DebuggerDisplay` attribute allows you to write debugger friendly objects that are easy to visualize.**
+**The `DebuggerDisplay` attribute allows you to write debugger-friendly objects that are easy to visualize.**

 The code is in my GitHub.